Merlion Architecture

 If the model expects time series to be sampled at a fixed frequency, resample

-.Save the current inversion state of
+time_stampsto the frequency specified bymodel.timedeltaandmodel.timedelta_offset.Save the current inversion state of

-, and then applymodel.transform
+model.transform, and then applymodel.transformtotime_series_prev.If

-match the training data.
+time_series_prevandexog_datamatch the training data.
 See Forecasting With Exogenous Regressors for more details on exogenous regressors.

 User-Defined Implementations

-After pre-processing the input data, we pass it to the user-defined implementations model._train()
+After pre-processing the input data, we pass it to the user-defined implementations model._train(),

-.
+model._train_with_exog(), model._get_anomaly_score(), or model._forecast().
 These methods do the real work

 of training or inference for the underlying model, and these are the methods that must be manually defined for each new model.